momoiorg-repository/pytwb_demo/doc/pytwb_ws.md

 The Viewer is a simple camera image display behavior that receives and displays images regardless of the presence of a cola can.

 ## Details of ScheduleDestination(behavior/setwatchlocations.py)
-ScheduleDestination calculates the final posture that the robot should reach based on the coke can coordinates detected by the Watch and the vector map.
+ScheduleDestination calculates the final posture that the robot should reach based on the coke can coordinates detected by the Watch behavior and the vector map.
 The body of the computation is done by get_approach_pose(lib/geolib.py).
 First, it calculates the distance for walls within 0.5m.
 The farthest direction from these walls is calculated, and from there the desired pose of the robot is calculated so as to bring the robot closer to the object for picking action.
 These calculations can be easily done with the function of the vector map.